PeterForez/CarND-Extended-Kalman-Filter-Project/kalman summary/Extended Kalman Filter.md

 - [ ] The Extended Kalman Filter's result would be less accurate than the kalman filter's result.
 - [ ] The Extended Kalman Filter's result would be more accurate than the kalman filter's result.

-> If f and h are linear functions, then the Extended Kalman Filter generates exactly the same result as the standard Kalman Filter.
-Actually, if f and h are linear then the Extended Kalman Filter F_j turns into f and H_j turns into h.
+> If $f$ and $h$ are linear functions, then the Extended Kalman Filter generates exactly the same result as the standard Kalman Filter.
+Actually, if f and h are linear then the Extended Kalman Filter $F_j$ turns into $f$ and $H_j$ turns into $h$.
 All that's left is the same ol' standard Kalman Filter!

 > In our case we have a linear motion model, but a nonlinear measurement model when we use radar observations.
 So, we have to compute the Jacobian only for the measurement function.